superbox-dev/unipi-control/README.md

 ## Extras

-I have wrote a Home Asistant blueprint automation to control covers with binary sensors.
-Take a look in the extras folder.
+I have written a Home Assistant blueprint automation to control covers with binary sensors.
+Take a look in the extra's folder.

 ## Changelog

+### 1.0.3

+* Fixed bug: position and tilt change at the same time is no longer possible.
+* Refactor logger output.
+Output in terminal is now colored.

 ### 1.0.2